vijayst/reactabular-select-demo/README.md

-# reactabular-select-demo
+# Reactabular select demo
-Demo for using reactabular-select.
+Demo for using reactabular and select api of reactabular.
+As a bonus, the project has a minimal implementation of react with webpack.